learn-co-curriculum/react-hooks-running-tests/README.md

 have `.test.js` in the file name (you'll typically find them in the `__tests__` directory for our labs).

-After running `learn test`, any changes you make to your components will cause the tests to run again, so you can keep the tests running as you work!
+The tests are set to run in "watch mode" by default, so after running `npm test`, any changes you make to your components will cause the tests to run again.
+That means you can keep the tests running as you work!

 ## Reading Test Files